NVIDIA-NeMo/Run/docs/about/index.md

 NeMo Run is NVIDIA's Python framework for configuring, executing, and managing ML experiments across diverse computing environments.

+## What is NeMo Run?

+NeMo Run is a production-ready framework that provides a unified interface for the complete ML experiment lifecycle.
+It combines type-safe configuration management with flexible execution across multiple environments, from local development to distributed clusters.

+The framework is designed to handle the complexities of ML experiment management, including configuration versioning, environment-specific deployments, and comprehensive experiment tracking.
+NeMo Run supports multiple execution backends, including local, Docker, Slurm, Ray, and cloud platforms, providing flexibility for different compute requirements and infrastructure setups.

+## Target Users

+- **ML Researchers**: Conduct reproducible experiments with version-controlled configurations
+- **ML Engineers**: Build production ML pipelines with environment-agnostic execution
+- **DevOps Engineers**: Manage multi-environment deployments and infrastructure automation
+- **Data Scientists**: Prototype and scale ML experiments with minimal infrastructure overhead

+## Key Technologies

+NeMo Run is built on a robust technology stack designed for performance and flexibility:

+- **Fiddle**: Google's configuration framework for type-safe, validated configurations
+- **Ray**: Distributed computing framework for scalable execution and resource management
+- **PyTorch**: Deep learning framework with advanced distributed training capabilities
+- **Docker**: Containerization for consistent execution environments
+- **Slurm**: High-performance computing scheduler for cluster execution

 ## Core Architecture

 NeMo Run provides a unified interface for ML experiment lifecycle management: